buckelieg/jdbc-fn/README.md

 String name = db.procedure("{call GETNAMEBYID(?,?)}", P.in(12), P.out(JDBCType.VARCHAR)).call(cs -> cs.getString(2)).orElse("Unknown");
 ```
 Note that in the latter case stored procedure must not return any result sets.
-If stored procedure is considered to return result sets it is handled similar to regular selects (see above).
+<br/>If stored procedure is considered to return result sets it is handled similar to regular selects (see above).

 ### Scripts
 There are two options to run an arbitrary SQL scripts: